saezlab/liana/README.md

 # LIANA: a LIgand-receptor ANalysis frAmework <img src="https://www.dropbox.com/s/ecrxuy5f6ccdvl0/liana_small.png?raw=1" align="right">

 LIANA enables the use of any combination of ligand-receptor methods and resources, and their consensus.
-A faster and memory efficient Python implementation is available [here](https://github.com/saezlab/liana-py).
+The faster, memory-efficient, and more comprehensive LIANA+ framework is available [here](https://github.com/saezlab/liana-py).

 ## Install LIANA
 ```r